-The Effects of Implicit Written Corrective Feedback on ESL Learners’ Writing Skills
+Effect of Implicit Written Corrective Feedback on the Writing Skills of ESL Learners

 Background.
-Providing written corrective feedback (WCF) to learners for their writing tasks is pivotal in ESL learning process.
+Providing learners with written corrective feedback (WCF) on their writing is crucial to the ESL learning process.

 Purpose.
-This research aimed to examine the effects of a lecturer’s indication of errors as implicit WCF on ESL learners’ writing skills as well as to identify the learners’ perceptions towards its utilisation in their essay writing tasks.
+This research is aimed at examining the effects of indicating errors as implicit WCF on the writing skills of ESL learners, as well as identifying learners’ perceptions towards its use in their essay writing.

 Methods.
-This is a mixed methods research which involved the gathering of data both quantitatively and qualitatively.
-By employing a purposive sampling method, 50 ESL learners from a private university in Selangor, Malaysia were selected for this study.
-They underwent a two-week treatment period whereby they were trained to self-correct their essays based on the indication of errors as implicit WCF by their lecturer, and a pre-test and a post-test were administered in between.
-Finally, 10 respondents were interviewed to generate their perceptions on the utilisation of this technique as implicit WCF in their writing tasks.
+This is a mixed methods research involving the gathering of data both quantitatively and qualitatively.
+By means of a purpose sampling method, 50 ESL learners from a private university in Selangor, Malaysia were selected for this study.
+They underwent a two-week training period during which they were taught to self-correct their essays based on errors indicated as implicit WCF by their lecturer.
+This also included a pre-test and a post-test administered in between.
+Finally, 10 respondents were interviewed to gain their perceptions on the use of this technique as implicit WCF in their writing.

 Results.
-The results showed that the students had achieved a slightly significant improvement in their essay writing skills after the treatment.
-They also perceived positively the utilisation of the lecturer’s indication of errors as implicit WCF in their essay writing tasks.
+The results showed that the students achieved a slightly significant improvement in their essay writing skills.
+They also had a positive perception of the use of the lecturer’s indication of errors as implicit WCF in their essay writing.

-Conclusion and Implications: In sum, the lecturer’s error indication as implicit WCF is quite effective for enhancing writing skills, and the ESL learners perceived it positively.
+Conclusion and Implications: In conclusion, error indication as implicit WCF is effective for enhancing writing skills, and the ESL learners perceived it positively.
 This present study contributes fundamental pedagogical implications and recommendations for future research.
 ESL instructors are encouraged to adopt and apply this technique in their composition writing lessons.

 Copyright (c) 2022 National Research University Higher School of Economics